abeliansoup/wikigraph/mermaid_samples.md

 # WikiGraph Path Visualizations

-This README contains individual mermaid diagrams for each Wikipedia path from samples.txt.
+This file contains individual mermaid diagrams for each Wikipedia path from samples.txt.
 Each path flows diagonally from top-left to bottom-right.
 Each node has three arrows: one central arrow leading to the next node, and two side arrows leading to transparent endpoints.